AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 #### Syntax

-AdGuard uses the same filtering syntax as uBlock Origin.
-Also, it is compatible with ABP `$rewrite` modifier.
+AdGuard uses the same filtering rules syntax as uBlock Origin.
+Also, it is compatible with ABP `$rewrite=abp-resource` modifier.

-`$redirect` is a modifier for the basic filtering rules so rules with this modifier support all other basic modifiers like `$domain`, `$third-party`, `$script`, etc.
+`$redirect` is a modifier for the [basic filtering rules](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters#basic-rules) so rules with this modifier support all other basic modifiers like `$domain`, `$third-party`, `$script`, etc.

-The value of the `$redirect` modifier must be the name of the resource that will be used for redirection.
+>The value of the `$redirect` modifier must be the name of the resource that will be used for redirection.

-`$redirect` rules' priority is higher than the regular basic blocking rules' priority.
+>`$redirect` rules' priority is higher than the regular basic blocking rules' priority.
 This means that if there's a basic blocking rule (even with `$important` modifier), `$redirect` rule will prevail over it.
 If there's a whitelist (@@) rule matching the same URL, it will disable redirecting as well (unless the `$redirect` rule is also marked as `$important`).

 #### Examples